meriken/merikens-tripcode-engine/README.md

 ## Donations

-I would really appreciate donations as it is quite expensive to buy hardware for testing.
+I would really appreciate donations as it is quite expensive to keep buying hardware for testing.
 I am also working on the English version of my tripcode search service and would like to add more servers.

 * PayPal: `meriken.ygch.net@gmail.com`